instadeepai/nucleotide-transformer/README.md

 You can then download and infer on a sequence with any of our models in only a few lines of codes:

-⚠️ The Segment-NT models have been trained on a sequences of 30,000 nucleotides, or 5001 tokens (accounting for the CLS token).
-However, Segment-NT has been shown to generalize up to sequences of 50,000 bp.
+⚠️ The SegmentNT models have been trained on a sequences of 30,000 nucleotides, or 5001 tokens (accounting for the CLS token).
+However, SegmentNT has been shown to generalize up to sequences of 50,000 bp.
 For training on 30,000 bps, which is a length superior than the maximum length of 2048 6-mers tokens that the nucleotide transformer can handle, Yarn rescaling is employed.
 By default, the `rescaling factor` is set to the one used during the training.
 In case you need to infer on sequences between 30kbp and 50kbp, make sure to pass the `rescaling_factor` argument in the `get_pretrained_segment_nt_model` function with the value `rescaling_factor = max_num_nucleotides / max_num_tokens_nt` where `num_dna_tokens_inference` is the number of tokens at inference (i.e 6669 for a sequence of 40008 base pairs) and `max_num_tokens_nt` is the max number of tokens on which the backbone nucleotide-transformer was trained on, i.e `2048`.